 We all struggle, find success and change as we grow.
 Make no mistake, those lessons can help others as much as you.

-So share with us in the comments below your most powerful takeaways from your reflection practice.
 Let what you’ve gone through help others on their own journey.
 The smallest insight can change a life!